List of book-burning incidents: Pompeu Fabra's library (by Franco's troops)

-World War II
+1930s and World War II

 Jewish, anti-Nazi and "degenerate" books (by the Nazis)

-The works of some Jewish authors and other so-called "degenerate" books were burnt by the Nazis in the 1930s and 1940s.
-Richard Euringer, director of the libraries in Essen, identified 18,000 works deemed not to correspond with Nazi ideology, which were publicly burned.
+The works of some Jewish authors and other so-called "degenerate" books were burned by the Nazis in the 1930s and 1940s.
+Richard Euringer, director of the libraries in Essen, Germany, identified 18,000 works deemed not to correspond with Nazi ideology, which were publicly burned.

-On May 10, 1933, on the Opernplatz in Berlin, SA and Nazi youth groups burned around 25,000 books from the Institut für Sexualwissenschaft and the Humboldt University, including works by Albert Einstein, Vicki Baum, Bertolt Brecht, Heinrich Heine, Helen Keller, Thomas Mann, Karl Marx, Erich Maria Remarque, Frank Wedekind, Ernest Hemingway and H. G. Wells.
+On May 10, 1933, on the Opernplatz in Berlin, SA and Nazi youth groups burned some 25,000 books from the Institut für Sexualwissenschaft and the Humboldt University library.
+The books that were burned included works by Albert Einstein, Vicki Baum, Bertolt Brecht, Heinrich Heine, Helen Keller, Thomas Mann, Karl Marx, Erich Maria Remarque, Frank Wedekind, Ernest Hemingway and H. G. Wells.
 Student groups throughout Germany in 34 towns also carried out their own book burnings on that day and in the following weeks.
 Erich Kästner wrote an ironic account (published only after the fall of Nazism) of having witnessed the burning of his own books on that occasion.
-Radio broadcasts of the burnings were played in Berlin and elsewhere, and 40,000 turned up to hear Joseph Goebbels make a speech about the acts.
-See here for a partial list of authors whose books were burned.
+Radio broadcasts of the burnings were played in Berlin and elsewhere, and 40,000 turned out to hear Reich Minister of Propaganda Joseph Goebbels make a speech about the acts.

 As well as destroying the published works of Lion Feuchtwanger, Nazis at the same time broke into his home, stole and destroyed several manuscripts of his works in progress.
-Luckily for Feuchtwanger, he and his wife were at the time in America, and he survived to continue writing in exile.
+Feuchtwanger and his wife were at the time in America, and he survived to continue writing in exile.